 - Identify gaps in access to the partner’s resources

-- Identify expansion areas, geographies, and other related value that the strategic partner can bring to the table
+- Identify expansion areas, geographies, and other related values that the strategic partner can bring to the table

 Myth 4- “Banks have turned me down.
 I have run out of alternative funding options.”